Horse Rescue Reality

 Some horse rescues have paid staff.
 Williams says the salaries should be appropriate for the responsibilities and location, but exorbitant salaries are a sign of problems.

 An all-volunteer horse rescue may sound ideal at first glance.
 Although, how does the horse rescue operator feed themselves unless they are independently wealthy?

-Do you work for free?
+Although, do you work for free?
 Probably not.

 4. Smart allocation of resources

 The best horse rescues use their resources wisely.
 Doing so shows a commitment to the donor base, volunteers, and the horses.
 It also prevents the rescue from over-committing itself which presents a new series of obstacles.

 Williams says reputable horse rescues make it a goal to find good adoption matches rather than placing horses anywhere or keeping them all (unless it is a sanctuary for horses).
 A knowledgeable horse person should evaluate every horse’s training level prior to adoption, according to Williams.

 An adoption contract should disclose any known health, lameness, or behavioral issues.
 It should also prohibit the adopter from breeding mares.
 A reputable horse rescue enforces its adoption contracts.